 - Over 50.3% of the world’s internet users come from Asia versus 7.6% from North America,

-- Only 25.9% of the internet users speak English as their first language, and,
+- Only 25.9% of internet users speak English as their first language, and,

-- About 72.1% of the people spend all or most of their time on websites in their native language.
+- About 72.1% of people worldwide spend all or most of their time on websites in their native language.

-Having your website or mobile application available in multiple languages will help you broaden your business horizons by reaching new markets.
+Having your website or mobile application available in multiple languages and optimized for search engines in different languages will help you broaden your business horizons by reaching new markets.
 With the advancement in technology, you can do this painlessly while staying on budget and bringing in returns.
-This guide will walk you through the most feared steps so you can spread your wings and take the leap with confidence.
+This guide will walk you through the most feared steps so you can leap with confidence.

 Nelson Mandela once said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.”
 Let’s take Cadbury in India for example.
-The confectionery company did so well marketing to the Indian audience that its name was used as a synonym for chocolate for the longest time.
+The confectionery company did so well in adapting its message for the Indian market that its name was used as a synonym for chocolate for the longest time.
 They spoke the language of the people, and it struck a chord.

 For customers to buy your product or service, they have to trust you.
-And to earn their trust you have to build a rapport with them, communicate in a language that will make them feel more at ‘home,’ connect on a personal and emotional level.
+And to earn their trust you have to build a rapport with them, communicate in a language that will make them feel more at “home,” and connect on a personal and emotional level.
 Emotional connection with your clients is crucial.
 A Harvard study even claims that it is not only a science – it is a strategy.
-One that pays off huge in the long run.
+One that pays off hugely in the long run.

-China has 904 million internet users.
-India 696 million users.
-Compared to North America’s 411 million.
-The internet’s next billion users are going to be people coming from emerging economies, like India, which are determined to grow.
+China and India combined have almost 2B internet users compared to North America’s 424M internet users.
+The internet’s next billion users are going to be people coming from emerging economies, such as India, which are determined to grow.

 Markets in English-speaking countries are getting saturated and the competition is fierce.
 Getting your foot in the door when markets in other regions are only cropping up gives you a big advantage over your competitors.